-National Voter Registration Day takes place September 22, 2020.
+National Voter Registration Day takes place annually in late September.
 Find free materials and guides here.
 Students can discuss, promote, and hold a voter registration drive on this occasion.

 Inform students that when they are at least 16 years old they are eligible to become poll workers.
 In many states you get paid to be a poll worker.